TimothyBowersox/Ball-and-Plate/README.md

 ![image](https://user-images.githubusercontent.com/83930164/119293877-2a472d00-bc08-11eb-916d-20e197d3332e.png)

-  Figure 1: Ball and Plate Model
+  Fig. 1: Ball and Plate Model

 Equation 1 shows a nonlinear equation of motion that is derived from Fig. 1: Ball and Plate Model, above.
 Using the geometry of the motor and the plate, Equation 2 and 3 are derrived to find 𝛼 and θ.
 Substituting equations 2, and 3 into equation 1 yields equation 4.
 Taking a small angle approximation, seen in equation 5, and the laplace transform, seen in equation 6, the final transfer function of one motor is found, seen below in equation 7.